-Throughout 2019 and into 2020, community members have been meeting to talk about community planning - how to do it and what ideas people had for projects for Marysville.
+Throughout 2019 and into 2020, community members have been meeting to talk about community planning - a process and possible projects for Marysville.
 The Marysville Community Planning Coordination Group has been steering the process.
 Seventy ideas for making Marysville an even better place were collected during the time.